Xela3026/yabbr-docs/docs/channels/domains.md

 <CustomisableImage src="/img/domains-overview.png" alt="Domains Menu" width="550" />

-To verify the domain with Yabbr:
+To verify the domain with <BrandName/>:

-1. Click on the domain to access the DNS records that Yabbr automatically generated for the domain.
+1. Click on the domain to access the DNS records that <BrandName/> automatically generated for the domain.
 The records have been outlined below (details have been redacted for documentation):

 <CustomisableImage src="/img/domain-record.png" alt="Domain Records" width="550" />